MarkWattsBoomi/FlowComponentModel/README.md

 ## Getting started

-run "npm install -s flow-component-model"
+run "npm install -s flow-component-model@latest"

 Create a new component tsx file and set your class to extend one of the library's base class: -